biosustain/fermentation-mpc/README.md

 There has been added outcommented code in the modelpredictionfeed_CO2.py, which you can use if you are sure, that you will be using a particular feeding value
 (in this case it is production rate) everytime new online data has been registered.

+As can be seen in the Pipfile, the Python version used for this program was Python 2.7.
+It would therefore be ideal, to get the program to work with Python 3.